Davigo-Studio/govigedit-docs-new/README.md

 ## Contributing

 The docs are just Markdown files, so editing them is as easy as editing the Markdown files and making a Pull Request.
-If you're creating any new pages, I recommend creating them in `docs/community-guides`.

 This is built using [Docusaurus 2](https://docusaurus.io/), a static documentation generator.